ssaneei/WordPars/README.md

 # WordPars
-WordPars: A Persian derivative tool for orthographic and phonological neighborhood and other psycholinguistic statistics
+WordPars: A tool for orthographic and phonological neighborhood and other psycholinguistic statistics in Persian

 (article in progress)